Culture of Los Angeles: Literature

-Los Angeles's literary history includes legendary authors like Raymond Chandler, whose hard-boiled detective stories were set in pre-war and immediate post-war L.A.
+Los Angeles's literary history includes acclaimed authors such as Raymond Chandler, whose hard-boiled detective stories were set in pre-war and immediate post-war L.A.
 Ross Macdonald carried on the Chandler tradition into the 1950s, and in the 1960s and 1970s blended it with themes of classical tragedy.
 Walter Mosley, James Ellroy and Joseph Hansen are among the local successors to Chandler.
 Nathanael West's book, The Day of the Locust, depicted a raw side to the Hollywood dream.
 Ray Bradbury wrote science fiction after moving to the city in 1934.
+In the 1960s, Joan Didion became one of Los Angeles's most famous and acclaimed writers.
+Her essay collections Slouching Towards Bethlehem (1968) and The White Album (1979) as well as her novel Play It as It Lays (1970) established her as one of the preeminent chroniclers of the city.
 Actress Carrie Fisher found success as a novelist.
 The best known local poet was Charles Bukowski, who mostly lived in Hollywood but in the later part of his life lived in San Pedro.
-Tens of thousands of screenplays have been written by L.A. city residents, and the movie business has attracted many authors, including F. Scott Fitzgerald, Aldous Huxley, Tennessee Williams, Evelyn Waugh, and William Faulkner.
+Tens of thousands of screenplays have been written by L.A. city residents, and the movie business has attracted many authors, including F. Scott Fitzgerald, Aldous Huxley, Tennessee Williams, Evelyn Waugh, William Faulkner and Joan Didion.

-Los Angeles County boasts a plethora of independent bookstores like Book Soup and Skylight Books, as well as a number of literary magazines like The Los Angeles Review, Slake, The Santa Monica Review, and Black Clock.
-Los Angeles has many public library branches, including the architecturally renowned Central Library.
-This city is also home to The Last Bookstore, which is the largest in California, and in West Coast Besides Powell's Books.
+Los Angeles County boasts a plethora of independent bookstores such as Book Soup and Skylight Books, as well as a number of literary magazine, including the Los Angeles Review of Books, Slake, The Santa Monica Review, and Black Clock.
+Los Angeles has many public library branches, including the architecturally renowned Public Library.
+This city is also home to The Last Bookstore, which is the largest in California and second largest on the West Coast after Powell's Books in Portland, Oregon.